ocebenzer/BOUN_cmpe_archive_ocb/cmpe260/project 1 Prolog/README.md

-This Project uses a database fetched from Spotify, and searched it through custom functions
+This Project uses a database fetched from Spotify, and searches it through custom functions